magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 github_link: howdoi/checkout/checkout_new_field.md
 ---
 ## What's in this topic
+{:.no_toc}

-This topic describes how to add a new field to the shipping address or billing address form used on checkout.
+This topic describes how to add a new field to default checkout forms: shipping address or billing address form.
+For illustration we use a case of adding a field to the shipping address form.

-`new-customer-address.js` lists all predefined address attributes and matches corresponding backend interface `\Magento\Quote\Api\Data\AddressInterface`.
+**Contents**

+* TOC
+{:toc}

-## Add a custom field in the address form
+## Add the field to layout and processing models

 **Step 1**

 Add the field to layout.
-Both shipping address and billing address are [dynamic forms]({{page.baseurl}}howdoi/checkout/checkout_form.html#dynamic_form).
+Both shipping address and billing address forms are [generated dynamically]({{page.baseurl}}howdoi/checkout/checkout_form.html#dynamic_form).
 So to modify its layout, you need to create a [plugin]({{page.baseurl}}extension-dev-guide/plugins.html) for the `\Magento\Checkout\Block\Checkout\LayoutProcessor::process` method.

-Sample plugin (adding a field named `Custom Attribute` to the shipping address form):
+Following is a sample plugin adding a field named `Custom Attribute` to the shipping address form:

 {%highlight php%}
 $customAttributeCode = 'custom_field';